 Before you close on your purchase, you do your due diligence.
 This includes having the property’s history investigated by a title company to be sure the title transferred to you is not faulty.
 You should also obtain title insurance to protect you from any liens against the property.

-You want to check out additional factors like the schools in the neighborhood, access to health care facilities, and any environmental issues that could affect you.
+If you are interested in living near North Cucamonga, West Covina, Hacienda Heights, Rochester, Alta Loma, and Etiwanda, you may want to check out additional factors like the schools in the neighborhood, access to health care facilities, and any environmental issues that could affect you.
 You may want to consider public transit options and the availability of local grocery stores or clothing stores.

 Scrutinize the Seller’s Disclosures

 You should get disclosure documents in your hands before closing.
 If you are not given them, ask for them.
 The seller typically includes anything that may be wrong with the house including physical or structural defects.
 This could range from fussy heaters to leaky windows or even unapproved improvements.